 Indianapolis called upon AECOM, an international design firm, to design the first of three deep rock storage tunnels that Citizens Energy Group is building.
 This system, running a combined 25 miles, includes a massive below-ground pumping station and interconnecting structures that vertically drop CSO down from the existing sewer lines.
 For the first tunnel, three large drop structures would divert CSO into the storage tunnels for subsequent treatment after the rainfall subsided.

 To tackle the project, AECOM chose FLOW-3D to simulate the behavior of multiple possible drop-structure designs, minimizing the need for rework on the one physical model budgeted to be built and evaluated.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 The test results were so spot-on, matching predicted to measured values, that no redesign was necessary; in addition, AECOM now routinely uses CFD simulations as the first step for its hydraulic tunnel design work.